tylorbombadil/prime-scale-html-viewer/readmes/final_architecture_README.md

 _Last updated: 2025-05-06_

 This README consolidates and replaces previous frontend and architecture planning documents.
-It defines the final architecture and development direction for the Prime Scale App as a modular, JavaScript-based APK-ready environment.
+It defines the final architecture and development direction for the Prime Scale App as a modular, JavaScript/java-based APK-ready environment.

 ---